 - Customized training.
-Customized training can take place on-site or over the computer, with your vendor (or a nonprofit technology consultant) giving you live lessons in your nonprofit CRM.
-Customized training is excellent in that your organization will have a better grasp on how the software will work for you personally.
+Customized training can take place on-site or virtually, with your vendor (or a nonprofit technology consultant) giving you live lessons in your nonprofit CRM.
+Customized training is excellent in that your organization will have a better grasp of how the software will work for you.
 However, the major downside here is that this type of training can be costly.

 Whether or not customized training is worth the investment is entirely up to your organization.
 If your staff has never used nonprofit CRM software before, then it might be worthwhile to allocate a little extra money toward training.

 You’ll be using your nonprofit CRM software daily, which will naturally result in some wear and tear.

 If your software ever encounters any technical difficulties, it’s crucial that you promptly address them.
 The longer your software is down, the more likely it is that your fundraising will suffer.

 If you have an IT department in-house, you may be able to get away with choosing a vendor that provides less comprehensive support.
 However, it can never hurt to have a back-up—especially if that back-up happens to be an expert in your software!

 When deciding which vendor to work with, make sure to ask all of the necessary questions about maintenance, including: